Parallel-in-Time/pySDC/pySDC/playgrounds/Preconditioners/data/notes/optimization.md

 We record the full set of pySDC parameters [here](configurations.md).

+### Initial conditions for the optimization
+When optimizing, we will, if all goes well, obtain some local minimum and one problem of minimization is that you can never be quite sure if there is a better minimum, so you don't care and just take the one you have (as far as I know.)
+However, which local minimum you end up in depends on the initial conditions for the optimization algorithm.

+We've seen later on that the MIN preconditioner integrates significantly shorter than the length of a time step.
+When we chose as initial conditions parallel Euler over half a time step, we get a preconditioner that performs much better in the stiffness test as when we start out with Euler over the full step.
+Why, you may ask?
+Well, the answer is presumably hidden in the cosmic microwave background.

 ## Numerical results
 To compare the performance of our newly obtained preconditioners, we do the same plots as Robert did in his paper [Parallelizing spectral deferred corrections across the method](https://doi.org/10.1007/s00791-018-0298-x), where he compared advection, diffusion and van der Pol oscillator problems and varied the problem parameter from non-stiff to stiff.
 We start with plots obtained with advection as the model problem.